 You are invited to join our annual wine allotment program called Inundation: The Path to Eternal Allocation.
 As a noble member of this small and exclusive club, you can look forward to receiving your annual shipment of Ankh each fall.
 You will also be granted exclusive access to our library collection, large format bottles, and limited-edition winery-exclusive wines.
 Finally, you will be the first in line for invitations to winery tastings, events and festivals.
 Space is very limited in this program.Membership Options Member Login

 The Pharaoh's Vizier

 In ancient Egyptian society, the Vizier was the highest ranking and most trusted of nobles.
-As a chief government official and chancellor appointed by the Pharaoh himself, the Vizier ruled over the individual regions of Egypt.
-Along with great power and authority, the Vizier received many privileges, including elaborate tombs and the gift of ankhs.
+As chief government official and chancellor appointed by the Pharaoh himself, the Vizier ruled over the individual regions of Egypt with great power and authority.

-Mark El-Tawil and Scott Ptacek founded Ankh Wines in 2007, and from the beginning their focus has been on producing wines of exceptional quality.
-But Ankhs hold great value, and there are many who might try to steal these oenological treasures, so two fierce and powerful guard dogs are employed by the winery as well.
+Since founding Ankh Wines in 2007, Mark El-Tawil and Scott Ptacek have been leading the pursuit of exceptional quality, balance, and value.
+But Ankhs hold great value to many, and there are those who might try to steal these oenological treasures, so two fierce and powerful guard dogs are employed by the winery as well.